heseltime/heseltime.github.io/pages/rDai.md

 * Programming in Python II
 * Math for AI II

+Also did Knowledge Representation and Reasoning (formerly Symbolic AI) at the Master's level here.

 ### Semester I/Winter (2023/24)

 Curricular ideal (here's a magical German term for you: "Idealtypischer Studienverlauf" ... ideal-typical (?) course (trajectory) of studies):